jkitching/jkitching.github.io/content/posts/x11docker-gnome-containers/index.md

 # Addendum

+* Each Linux system is set up differently, running on unique hardware configurations.
+As such, it's highly likely you may encounter some difficulty in getting the GNOME containers to start up properly on your system.
+Play around with command-line options, search Google liberally, and check out x11docker's detailed [README documentation](https://github.com/mviereck/x11docker) and [GitHub Wiki](https://github.com/mviereck/x11docker/wiki).
 * I briefly considered grabbing specific versions of `gnome-shell` from the Fedora ["koji" build system](https://koji.fedoraproject.org/koji/packageinfo?packageID=9009).
 Which would be super cool---instant access to a running GNOME instance of *any* version, not just the latest stable versions.
 But realistically, unless someone is tracking down a very specific GNOME bug, I don't think there are many use cases.
 Maybe next time!
 * [Schneegans/gnome-shell-pod](https://github.com/Schneegans/gnome-shell-pod) provides `gnome-shell` containers for automated testing of GNOME extensions on different GNOME versions.
 There is a decent amount of overlap here, and perhaps some collaboration could be in order.